-5.5 Assessment Method, Reconstruction of Existing Sewers Required for Redevelopment.
+5.5 Reconstruction of Existing Sewers Required for Redevelopment.

 When new development requires additional capacity, upsizing the City sewer in order for the City to maintain residual capacity in the City sewer is the responsibility of the developer and it is generally included as a condition of development.
-The developer shall either enter into a development agreement with the City to replace the existing sewer at the developer's expense or allow the City to assess the developer for the cost to upgrade the sewer as part of a City Public Works project.
+The developer shall enter into a development agreement with the City to replace the existing sewer at the developer's expense.
 The costs of upsizing a City sewer for development are not assessable.